espruino/BangleApps/apps/imageclock/README.md

 # TODO

+* Handle events and redraws better, actually hit minutes/seconds for redraw
 * Performance improvements
   * Mark elements with how often they need to be redrawn
   * Use less RAM (maybe dedicated parser for JSON working on a stack/queue)
 * Allow watchfaces to declare if the want to show widgets
 * Temporarily show widgets with slide up/down
-* Analog Hands?
 * Finalize the file format
-* Description of the file format
 * Allow additional files for upload declared in info.json
+* Settings
+* Localization

 # Creator